kuma35/thinking-forth-translate/chapter3.rst

 .. figure:: fig3-8.png
    :name: fig3-8
-   :alt: Traditional view of the interface as a junction.

    Traditional view of the interface as a junction.

 ..

 There\'s more to good interface design than that.
 Allow me to introduce a design element which I call the “interface component.”
 The purpose an